NerochazeDev/CoreX/replit.md

 - `PORT`: Server port (defaults to 5000)

 ## Changelog
+- August 1, 2025.
+Successfully rebranded from CoreX to Plus500 VIP Investors with royal blue and white theme
+- August 1, 2025.
+Updated all UI components with Plus500 branding and color scheme
+- August 1, 2025.
+Completed migration to Replit environment with full functionality
 - June 30, 2025.
 Successfully migrated to Replit environment with PostgreSQL database
 - June 30, 2025.
 Added PostgreSQL data export and import functionality for complete database backup/restore
 - June 30, 2025.
 Updated database configuration to use Replit's PostgreSQL service